 - Micro-enterprises and SMEs suffer economic detriment because of contract-related problems, e.g. non-conformity with the contract or unfair contract terms.

 - There is a low cloud uptake in Europe (1 company in 4, only 1 in 5 for SMEs).

 - Significant divergences in cloud uptake exist between Member States (from below 10% to up to 65% of businesses using the cloud);

 - Specifically, cloud uptake in the European public sector is low.
 This may lead to less efficient digital public services, not only because of the clear potential to cut IT costs by cloud adoption, but also because governments need the scalability of cloud computing to deploy technologies like Artificial Intelligence.

 - There is frequently insufficient visibility on the market of smaller, often European, providers of innovative cloud services.

 - European businesses often experience problems with multi-cloud interoperability, in particular data portability.”

-There is are significant issues to be addressed by the EU in order to achieve its goal of becoming a global leader in the sphere of the digital data economy.
+There are significant issues to be addressed by the EU in order to achieve its goal of becoming a global leader in the sphere of the digital data economy.
 However, it is also clear that the EU has a strategy to achieve this.

 However, the current state of play in Europe presents opportunities for the Caribbean.
-In Part Two of “How the Caribbean can leverage the European Union’s quest to promote and develop a ‘Data Economy’” we shall explore in more details what these opportunities are and what needs to be done to convert opportunities into economic returns.
+In Part Two of “How the Caribbean can leverage the European Union’s quest to promote and develop a ‘Data Economy’” we shall explore what these opportunities are and what needs to be done to convert opportunities into economic returns.
 Stay tuned for Part Two!